zngtian/econ-project-templates/example_python_template/README.md

 Getting started (Python-based project)
 --------------------------------------

-1. Download the latest release from the `project template repository <https://github.com/hmgaudecker/econ-project-templates/releases>`_ and copy its contents to the place on your machine where you want the resulting project to live, e.g.
+1. Clone the project template repository (or download the [zip file](https://github.com/hmgaudecker/econ-project-templates/archive/python.zip) and copy its contents to the place on your machine where you want the resulting project to live, e.g.

         C:\Projects\structural-retirement-model\